devnav2902/react-big-schedule/README.md

 frozen and vertical scroll bar will appear, but this won't happen when the max height is set to `0`.
 Refer to [this example](https://stephenchou1017.github.io/scheduler/#/freezefirstrow).

+**If you are using `responsiveByParent`, you can omit this setting or set it to `0` to ensure the Scheduler height conforms to the parent container.**
+When conforming to the parent container, the Scheduler will fill the available space and scroll bars will appear as needed.

+#### underneathHeight

+When using `responsiveByParent`, this property allows you to reserve space beneath the Scheduler (for example, for a footer or other fixed elements).
+The Scheduler's height will be reduced by this amount, ensuring it does not overlap with content below.
+Set this to the pixel height you want to reserve at the bottom of the parent container.

+**Example:** If your parent container is 600px tall and `underneathHeight` is 50, the Scheduler will use up to 550px of height.

 #### tableHeaderHeight

 Height of Scheduler table header.